Apprenticeship in College Teaching

 Creating Effective Learning Environments (Required)

-This seminar provides a practical discussion of how to foster a positive classroom climate that promotes student learning.
-ACT participants will discuss strategies for mitigating belonging uncertainty and stereotype threat in your classrooms through reflecting on your own and your students' social locations as well as considering course content.
-Francesca Minonne and Kim Humphrey will facilitate this session.
-Enrollment is limited; please register as soon as possible, but no later than October 20th.
+This interactive seminar provides a practical discussion of how to foster a positive classroom climate that promotes student learning.
+Participants will discuss strategies for mitigating belonging uncertainty and stereotype threat in their classrooms through reflecting on their own and their students' social locations as well as considering course content.
+Kim Humphrey will facilitate this session.
+Enrollment is limited; please register as soon as possible, but no later than July 19th.

 Register for the ACT Seminar: Creating Effective Learning Environments (Required)

 The Apprenticeship in College Teaching Program combines opportunities for group inquiry into important pedagogical questions with individual reflection on teaching practices.
 Successful completion of the program involves attending at least seven ACT seminars, participating in two classroom observations, and compiling a teaching portfolio and reflective essay.
 Although it is possible to fulfill all ACT requirements in a single year, participants can take as long as they need, while they are students at Boston College, to complete the program.
 While we prefer for participants to complete the program by the time they graduate, we are willing to extend this deadline to two months past their graduation date.
-Please note that Full program requirements are below.s may enroll at any time.
-Individuals interested in participating in the ACT Program should:
+Please note that full program requirements are below and participants may enroll at any time.

 Registration for the ACT Program is open to all Boston College graduate students and postdoctoral fellows, whether or not they will have any classroom responsibilities while at BC.
-Registration is on a rolling basis, and so participant
+Registration is on a rolling basis, so participants can sign up at any time:

 - Submit the online ACT registration form by clicking on the “Register” tab above.